akjmicro/dclang/README.md

     <4> 1 2 8 0.4375

     # a function!
-    [ testskip 1 2 4 skip 0 0 0 0 3 4 . ]
+    [ testskip 1 2 4 skip 0 0 0 0 3 4 .s drop drop drop drop ]
     testskip
     1 2 3 4

-    # do/redo -- basic, starts at zero, ascends, test is 'manual' at end
+    # do/redo -- basic, fastest loop type, starts at zero, ascends to cutoff parameter.
-    [ looptest do i . i 7 < redo ]
+    [ looptest 7 do i . redo ]
     looptest
     0 1 2 3 4 5 6 7

+    # for/next loop, a little slow than basic 'do', but gives step options.
-    # for/next loop, more than twice as fast.
-Parameters are to/from/step.
+    # Parameters are to/from/step.
     # Let's add the first 20 million integers!
     [ for_test 0
         20000001 1 1 for